Universal non-equilibrium states at the fractional quantum Hall edge: Introduction

-In this Letter, I investigate the non-equilibrium states in case of the {\em fractional} QH effect.
+In this article, I investigate the non-equilibrium states in case of the {\em fractional} QH effect.
 The physics of fractional QH edge is more rich, since the fundamental excitations are not electrons but anyons with fractional charge and statistics \cite{Laugh}.
-Indeed, I find that the phenomenon of intermediate stationary state takes place in this case as well, but its manifestations are more dramatic.
-I study the behavior of the effective temperature of edge states, measured by one of the following detectors: by a second QPC via the backscattering noise power as discussed above (see Fig.\ \ref{conc}) and by a quantum anti-dot (QD) \cite{Pierre, amir} via QD level broadening (see Supplementary materials).
+Indeed, I find that the phenomenon of intermediate stationary state takes place in this case as well, and its physics is similar to discussed in Ref.\ [\onlinecite{our-thermo}]: Interactions alone can not equilibrate QH edge states because of integrability of their dynamics, but manifestations of this phenomenon are more dramatic as described below.
+I study the behaviour of the effective temperature of edge states, measured by one of the following detectors: by a second QPC via the backscattering noise power as discussed above (see Fig.\ \ref{conc}) and by a quantum anti-dot (QD) \cite{Pierre, amir} via QD level broadening (see Sec.\ \ref{lbr}).
 Na\"ively, one could think that these setups could be described using the perturbation theory in tunnelling at contacts.
-However, it has been shown in Ref.\ \cite{kane-perturb} that such perturbation theory is divergent and fails at zero temperature.
-Therefore, I resort to the non-equilibrium bosonization \cite{our-phas, bagrets} and show that it can be used for a {\em non-perturbative} treatment of the source QPC in the weak backscattering limit, where rare backscattering events of quasi-particles between edges have Poissonian statistics.
+However, it has been shown in Ref.\ [\onlinecite{kane-perturb}] that such perturbation theory is divergent and fails at zero temperature.
+Therefore, I resort to the non-equilibrium bosonization \cite{our-phas, bagrets} and show that it can be used for a {\em non-perturbative} treatment of the source QPC in the weak backscattering limit, where rare scattering events of quasi-particles between edges have Poissonian statistics.

-Using such approach, I find the central result of this Letter: the universal linear scaling of the effective temperature with the injected current,
+Using such approach, I find the central result of this paper: universal linear scaling of the effective temperature with the injected current,

-This scaling does not depend on the filling factor and is not modified neither by interactions at the edge nor by interactions between the edge states and the detector.
+This scaling does not depend on the filling factor $\nu$ and is not modified neither by interactions at the edge nor by interactions between the edge states and the detector.
 Moreover, it is drastically different from scaling that one expects after eventual equilibration of the edge states.
-Indeed, at equilibrium at the temperature $\Theta$, the energy flux at the QH edge reads $\pi^2 \Theta^2/12$, see Ref.\ \cite{our-rel}.
+Indeed, at equilibrium at the temperature $\Theta$, the energy flux at the QH edge reads $\pi^2 \Theta^2/12$, see Ref.\ [\onlinecite{our-rel}].
 Thus, the temperature of the edge states after a QPC where power $P=\Delta\mu\langle I\rangle$ is dissipated behaves as: